bmwhopper/Tensorflow-container-serving-api/README.md

 ## The model

 The example inception model for image classification can be built as container image using `Dockerfile.model` file.
-It will download the model and put it to be served by tensorrflow-service component.
+It will download the model and put it to be served by tensorflow-service component.

 ## API